 Wireless Vs Wired Intervalometer

-In the wireless intervalometer case, you will have to carry two sets of battery, one for the receiver module and the other for the transmitter module.
+In the wireless intervalometer case, you will have to carry two sets of batteries, one for the receiver module and the other for the transmitter module.
 The wireless intervalometer gives you the advantage of remote triggering your camera, which is absent in the wired model.

 The wired model avoids the burden of carrying too many batteries with you.